Beyond Text-Visual Attention: Exploiting Visual Cues for Effective Token Pruning in VLMs

-In addition to high-resolution images, video is another scenario with high redundancy in visual tokens.
-Thanks to its simple design, we can easily apply FasterVLM to Video-LLaVA, which accepts videos as input.
-Following \cite{maaz2023videochatgpt} and \cite{lin2023videollava}, we conduct experiments on four video question answering benchmarks, using ChatGPT-Assistant for evaluation.
+Video understanding is another scenario with high visual redundancy.
+We also apply our VisPruner to Video-LLaVA, which accepts videos as input.
+Following \cite{maaz2023videochatgpt} and \cite{lin2023videollava}, we conduct experiments on three video question answering benchmarks, using ChatGPT-Assistant for evaluation.
 Due to the commercial API usage limits, we follow \cite{chen2024fastv} to use the first 1K samples from each benchmark in our experiments.
 The evaluation results are shown in \cref{tab:video-llava}.
-Video-LaVA processes 8 frames of 224-resolution video, totaling 2048 visual tokens.
-FasterVLM maintains 93.76\% of the original performance at a 90\% reduction ratio (retaining 130 tokens) and 89.28\% with only 65 tokens (95\% reduction ratio), significantly outperforming FastV.
-This improvement is due to the higher redundancy in temporally continuous video frames compared to single images, and the [\texttt{CLS}] attention accurately identifies key tokens within the video sequence, enabling FasterVLM to maintain strong performance even at high reduction ratios.
+Video-LLaVA processes 8 frames of 224-resolution video, totaling \textbf{2048} visual tokens.
+VisPruner maintains 95.1\% of the original performance at a \textbf{88.9\%} reduction ratio (retaining \textbf{227} tokens) and \textbf{90.3\%} with only \textbf{114} tokens (\textbf{94.4\%} reduction ratio), significantly outperforming FastV (86\%).
+This improvement is due to the higher redundancy in temporally continuous video frames compared to single images, and \textbf{the [\texttt{CLS}] attention accurately identifies key tokens within the video sequence}, enabling VisPruner to maintain strong performance even at high reduction ratios.